girmaymerkebu/Intelligent-Spectrum-Sharing-Between-LTE-and-Wi-Fi-using-Muted-MBSFN-Subframes/README.md

   * Checkout to 'DSS' branch and install in atleast two host PCs .
   * Run the srsepc, srsmbms, and srsenb (with the enb.conf) in the eNB host PC.
   * Run srsue (with the configuration file ue.conf) in the UE host PC .
-  * Create MBMS gateway
+  * Create MBMS gateway.
-  * Setup end-to-end Wi-Fi network on the same band as LTE
+  * Setup end-to-end Wi-Fi network on the same band as LTE.
   * Generate dynamic LTE unicast traffic and Wi-Fi traffic loads using iperf.
   * Trace the obtained LTE and Wi-Fi throughput to observe how the resourse allocation works adaptiveley as the LTE and WiFi traffic loads vary.